No one you know could understand the night you just had. Honestly, you don’t even understand—everything is different.

 Music has had a long historical connection with psychedelics and psychedelic movements.
 The inseparable public connection between hippies of the late 60’s and 70’s and psychedelic drug use is in large part because performances by bands like the Grateful Dead, as documented in Patrick Lundborg’s Psychedelia, were crucial hubs for LSD distribution and nascent psychedelic community.

-In recent years, other artists from diverse genres have embraced a psychedelic vibe, such as the spiritual heirs of the Dead, Phish, and the alternative metal band Tool, which features the artwork of visionary artist Alex Grey on their album and calls out specific drugs like LSD and DMT in their lyrics and samples.
+Artists from diverse genres have embraced a psychedelic vibe, such the alternative metal band Tool, which features the artwork of visionary artist Alex Grey on their album and calls out specific drugs like LSD and DMT in their lyrics and samples.
+Dig around and you will find that there area a lot of musicians who seem to be inspired by states of mind common to psychedelics.

 Attendees of concerts where the band has made explicit their inspiration by psychedelia often take it as a license to indulge during the show.